statamic/v2-docs/content/collections/docs/installing.md

 ### Step 4: Run the Trailhead Installer {#installer}

-Technically there is no "install" process for Statamic, but we have a little tool that will check your environment for all the necessary requirements, file permissions, and even help you get your first User created.
+Technically there is no "install" process for Statamic, but we have a little tool that will check your environment for all the necessary requirements, file permissions, locales, and even help you get your first User created.
 Head to `/installer.php` and let it take care of the rest for you.

 **Once you're done, delete `installer.php`.**

-### Step 5: You're done.

-Now for some extra detail...
+If you don't want to (or can't for some reason) use the GUI installer, here's what to do yourself:

+- [Create an admin user][create-user]
+- Log into the Control Panel at `yoursite.dev/cp`
+- Visit your System settings (/cp/settings/system) and set/confirm your basic site settings

+### There is no step 5.

+You're probably done.
+Now for some things to note, and a few additional steps for running above webroot and multilingual sites.

-#### About that License Key and Trial Mode
+#### About that License Key and Dev Mode

 If you don't have a license key, that's okay!
-You can use Statamic in developer mode for as long as you'd like in your local development environment.
-Just be sure to [purchase](https://trading-post.statamic.com) and add the key to your system config before you launch, otherwise you won't be able to access your control panel.
+You can use Statamic in developer mode for as long as you'd like in your local environment.
+Just be sure to [purchase](https://store.statamic.com) and add the key to your system config before you launch, otherwise you won't be able to access your control panel.

 #### Site URL and Permalinks

 Out of the box, Statamic will only use relative URLs as a way to get things going smoothly.
 However if you want to use permalinks (full URLs that include your domain) you'll need to adjust it in `site/settings/system.yaml` in the `locales` array.
 Change the `url` from a relative to a full URL like `http://mysite.com/`.
-If you ran the [installer](#installer), you might have already done this.
+If you ran the [installer](#installer), you've probably already done this.

 #### Moving Statamic Above Webroot (optional) {#above-webroot}